AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/edit-analytics-behavior-settings.md

    ![](assets/image2014-9-24-11-3a40-3a57.png)

-1. Na guia Configuração, arraste Comportamento do Analytics para a tela.
+1. No **[!UICONTROL Configuração]** , arraste [!UICONTROL Comportamento do Analytics] sobre a tela.

    ![](assets/image2014-9-24-11-3a41-3a2.png)

-1. Selecione o comportamento do Analytics desejado.
+1. Selecione o comportamento desejado do Analytics.

    ![](assets/image2014-9-24-11-3a42-3a0.png)